alinex/node-monitor/README.md

 This application will make server management easy and fast.
 It will check the whole IT landscape from the host to the application.
-While most monitoring tools has it's focus on the server here the focus lies more on the application side.
+While most monitoring tools has it's focus on the server here the focus lies on the application side, too.

 - remote daemon-less analysis
 - lots of sensors
 - alerting and reporting
 - data store for time analysis
-- interactive analyzing
+- interactive analyzing and exploring

 The monitor will analyze your whole environment in deep by connecting to the different systems in parallel and check them deeply.
 If a problem occurs an additional analysis